chuv13/vinnymarquez/_posts/2020-04-12-teenage-op-z-perfect-for-song-writing.markdown

 ### PORTABLE
 Well, for starters, it's so compact that I can bring it with me everyday!
 Because it's so small, I can write whenever, wherever I want.
 You see, all I need is the device plus a set of earphones and I'm all set!

+{% include image_full.html imageurl="/assets/blog/posts/op-z/size-top.jpg" title="New Gear" caption="" %}

-{% include image_full.html imageurl="/assets/blog/posts/op-z/size-top.jpg" title="New Gear" caption="It's about the length and thickness of two juuls..." %}
+{% include image_full.html imageurl="/assets/blog/posts/op-z/size-side.jpg" title="New Gear" caption="It's about the length and thickness of two juuls..." %}

-{% include image_full.html imageurl="/assets/blog/posts/op-z/size-side.jpg" title="New Gear" caption="...and about as wide as a TV remote control." %}
+{% include image_full.html imageurl="/assets/blog/posts/op-z/remote-top.jpg" title="New Gear" caption="...and about as wide as a TV remote control." %}

 There are a lot of times when I've asked my wife for a couple of minutes of "Me time" when we're on the go.
 I do this to tune-out all the unecessary stuff and focus on the song that's playing in my head.
 I've done it on the bus, on the cab, while waiting at a mall bench, at the smoking area, while shitting, you get the idea.